README.lrug

 3. mention the sponsorship in the meeting announcement email on the mailing list

-5. mention you at the start of the meeting, and make sure you have 30 seconds or so during our announcements section to talk to the group
+6. mention you at the start of the meeting, and make sure you have 30 seconds or so during our announcements section to talk to the group

 LRUG is not a legal entity and we don’t have a bank account.
 So if you decide to sponsor a meeting we’ll leave it to you to arrange and pay for things directly.
 We’re there to help with any questions and suggestions though.
-We have three types of sponsorship available at each meeting, and you can choose to provide any or all in combination:

 Running a give-away is a real favourite among attendees and allows you to control the budget you have to spend as you see fit.
 For example in September 2016 we ran a give-away of 20 books and in May 2016 we gave-away 5 tickets to a popular conference.
 We will run the logistics of the give-away through the mailing list and announce the winners on the night.
 You arrange to pay for the prizes and deliver them to the winners.